praveen221/banglore-traffic/README.md

 # banglore-traffic
-An attempt to create and brainstorm on how to fix Banglore Traffic  Situation
+An attempt to brainstorm on how to fix Banglore Traffic  Situation